Skip to main contentArrow Right

 • Price creep: Auth0’s pricing structure can jump significantly as usage grows, particularly when advanced features (like SSO or machine-to-machine tokens) are needed.

-• Support friction: Teams report slow responses or limited customization help when running into implementation roadblocks.
+• Limited customization and support responsiveness: Teams report slow responses or limited customization help when running into implementation roadblocks.

 Each option below is a popular Auth0 alternative, but they differ in strengths depending on your use case.